Mehdi Mchakhchekh

-Mehdi Mchakhchekh (مهدي المشخشخ; born 23 February 2004) is a Moroccan professional footballer who plays as centre–back for Botola ckub Raja CA and the Morocco national team.
+Mehdi Mchakhchekh (مهدي المشخشخ; born 23 February 2004) is a Moroccan professional footballer who plays as centre–back for Zira FK and the Morocco national team.

 Early life

 Mehdi Mchakhchekh began football at the Kenitra AC football academy at a young age.

 In 2019, he joined Raja CA academy at the Oasis Complex and played with the U17 team.
 On 22 February 2022, he signed his first professional contract with the club.

 On 8 July 2022, at the Boubker Amar Stadium, Raja won the U19 national championship.
 In 2023, he became the captain of the reserves team that took part in the fifth national division.

 Club career

 On 3 August 2023, he made his professional debut in the final group stage match of 2023 Arab Club Champions Cup, under Josef Zinnbauer, starting against Al-Wahda (1–0 victory).
 He joined the preparation camp before the 2023–24 season and scored in a friendly match against RCA Zemamra.

 On 13 December, he renewed his contract with the club until 2027.

 On 6 January 2024, he played his second match with Raja CA, making his league debut against MC Oujda, replacing Yousri Bouzok in the last minute of regulation time (2–0 victory).
 At the end of the season, he won the championship, beating AS FAR.

 On 30 January 2025, he made his starting debut against Olympique Safi at the Labi Zaouli Stadium (1–1 draw).